Finding Your Big Rocks

 Back then we both lived in the big city and generally Trevor would roll by my place in his Hyundai Pony, with two-by-four bike racks, and we’d head for the Lions Gate.
 We usually ended the night at the Black Bear Pub or maybe with a few cold ones while sitting on the bumper.

 Instead of dying a respectable death with at least a few beers raised in memory, the Thursday night ride just faded away.
 For years after that something got in the way of even the occasional wattage-assisted adventure.
-The Thursday ride resumed for a brief period but sadly hasn’t returned.
+The Thursday ride resumed for a brief period but sadly hasn’t ever permanently returned.
 It’s time to test some lights for an excuse to ride in the dark.
 That’s a rock that needs to be put back in the jar.

 These days my rides are scattered.
 I have no guaranteed ride day.
 Having something to test and shoot helps but the best thing for me to do is to toss out a date and see who can make it.
 Four days out the schedule often looks pretty open but unless you set a time and have someone meeting you there, life can – and often will – scuttle your plans with pebbles and sand.
 The phone rings, fires ignite and soon you’re stepping into pyjamas wondering where the day went.